▼

-How To Maintain an Axe (Head, Handle and Sheath)
+How To Maintain An Axe (Head, Handle And Sheath)

 Wood handled axes require minimal maintenance routines to keep them functioning, and operating at their peak performance capabilities.
 These routines include proper storage practices, and periodic oiling of the head and handle, as well as and treating the leather sheaths.